Meet Our Instrumental Tutors

 A dedicated and passionate educator, Dr Tran draws on both her performance background and academic research to deliver a holistic, student-centred approach to music teaching.
 Her experience ranges from working with very young children to adults of all ages.
 She is committed to nurturing a love of music in all her students, adapting to their needs and interests to help them achieve their full potential.
 Beyond music, she enjoys visual art and spending time outdoors.

-Miss M Ibrahim – Violin
+Miss M Ibrahim – Teacher of Violin

 -